Learner Tasks and Teachers’ Guidelines

 Humans live in different environments, their geographic location affects on the climate, plants, food, language, customs, etc.

 As we believe that the knowledge and sharing of all this makes us richer, we would like our students to do the same.
 We want them to learn that diversity is richness.

-Does a drop of water make a difference in Planet Earth?
+Does a Drop of Water Make Difference in Planet Earth?

 Subjects: Mathematics, Natural Science, Physics-chemistry, Mother tongue, Geography, ICT, English